villekf/OMEGA-doc/docs/source/algorithms.rst

 Preconditioners
 ===============

+The use of preconditioners is slightly easier in Python than in MATLAB/Octave.
+This is because in MATLAB/Octave you need to input the whole vector that specifies the selected preconditioners, in Python you only need to set the desired one to ``True``.

 Image-based preconditioners
 ---------------------------

+For image-based preconditioners, in MATLAB/Octave you need to input ``options.precondTypeImage = [false;false;false;false;false;false;false];`` and then select the appropriate preconditioners by setting its element to ``true``.
+See below for the elements.
+In general you can select multiple preconditioners, except for diagonal, EM and IEM preconditioners, which are mutually exclusive.

+Only certain algorithms support image-based preconditioners.
+These are: MRAMLA, MBSREM, FISTA, FISTAL1, PKMA, PDHG, PDHGKL, PDHGL1, PDDY, and SAGA.
+If an image-based preconditioner is used with an algorithm not listed, it's not used.

 Diagonal preconditioner
 ^^^^^^^^^^^^^^^^^^^^^^^

 The diagonal preconditioner is simply the inverse of image-based sensitivity image, i.e. ``1/(A^T1)``.

+In MATLAB/Octave, ``options.precondTypeImage = [true;false;false;false;false;false;false];`` enables this preconditioner.
+For Python, you can simply use ``options.precondTypeImage[0] = True``.
+Note that this is mutually exclusive with EM and IEM preconditioners!
+This means that you can only select one of these!
+You can select additionally some of the other preconditioners though.

 EM preconditioner
 ^^^^^^^^^^^^^^^^^

 Similar to above, but the previous estimate ``f`` is included as well ``f/(A^T1)``.

+In MATLAB/Octave, ``options.precondTypeImage = [false;true;false;false;false;false;false];`` enables this preconditioner.
+For Python, you can simply use ``options.precondTypeImage[1] = True``.
+Note that this is mutually exclusive with diagonal and IEM preconditioners!
+This means that you can only select one of these!
+You can select additionally some of the other preconditioners though.

 IEM preconditioner
 ^^^^^^^^^^^^^^^^^^